List of content you will read in this article:

 - Have the latest version of your web browser (update frequently)

-- Use private browsing for sites you’re not sure.
+- Use private browsing for sites you’re not sure about.

 - Only use secure websites (https) when dealing with financial operations.